UsmanAsad87/My_Profile/README.md

 Contributing
 License
 Getting Started

-Prerequisites
-Flutter installed on your local machine.
+Flutter is installed on your local machine.
 A code editor or IDE (e.g., Visual Studio Code, Android Studio) with Flutter plugins/extensions.
 Installation